Ruturajn/Dotfiles/README.md

   $ vim +'PlugInstall --sync' +qa
   ```
   Please, see the `echo` commands, on lines `158` to `211` in [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) as explanation on what these lines do, for neovim and vim setup respectively, if you are unfamiliar with them.

-*Note:*
-- *The Setup Install Script places the config files in their respective directories and installs the dependencies.
-Please read the ```README.md``` file placed
-under the `Arch-Setup-Scripts` directory and the script ,before running the script.
-You can just get the script using curl (see
-[Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)), it will clone this repo and do the needfull.*
-- *The Arch Install Script adds a user, partitions the disk, does a base Arch Installation etc. (see [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)).*
-- *The `picom.conf` file here, is to be used with the original picom.
-For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom),
-  I use `jonaburg_picom.conf`.
-If you want to use jonaburg-picom use that.*
-- If you don't see the `wifi` widget show up, change line `364` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/config.py)
-  to your network interface.
-- *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script, the user will need to be a part of the
-  `video` group.
-This can be done by : `$ sudo usermod -aG video $USER`.*
-- *The installation of `wpgtk` and `pywal` is not yet included in the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script.
-However, the modifications, required to use it are present in the `qtile config`, and the `wal-set` script is
+- (Optional) Using `wpgtk` and `pywal`.
+The modifications, required to use them are present in the `qtile config`, and the `wal-set` script is
   placed under `qtile/Scripts` directory.
-To use it with my dotfiles, follow these steps:*
+To use it with my dotfiles, follow these steps:
   ```
   # Install wpgtk from the AUR, I use 'yay', you can use any AUR-Helper you like
   $ yay -S wpgtk